open-mmlab/mmdetection/docs/en/tutorials/config.md

 ### Dataset and evaluator config

-Dataloaders are required for the training, validation, and testing of the runner.
+[Dataloaders](https://pytorch.org/docs/stable/data.html?highlight=data%20loader#torch.utils.data.DataLoader) are required for the training, validation, and testing of the [runner](https://mmengine.readthedocs.io/en/latest/tutorials/runner.html).
 Dataset and data pipeline need to be set to build the dataloader.
-We use intermediate variables to configure them.
+Due to the complexity of this part, we use intermediate variables to simplify the writing of dataloader configs.

 ```python
 dataset_type = 'CocoDataset'  # Dataset type, this will be used to define the dataset